dhis2/maintenance-app-beta/docs/developer/folder-structure.md

 ### `app`

-This folder will contain everything that's related to the global part of the app, e.g. the app layout, the navigation or setting up providers
+This folder contains everything that's related to the global part of the app, e.g. the app layout, the navigation or setting up providers

 ### `components`